 - SNMP agent - The use of the value snmpEngineBoots has changed in order to comply with RFC 3414.

-- Configuration of protected mode - A new setting, stealth mode, gives the firewall the possibility of responding to ICMP requests.
-This new setting has priority over sysctl net.inet.ip.icmpreply calls.
+- Configuring protected mode - A new setting (stealth mode) makes it possible to allow the firewall’s response to ICMP requests.
+This new setting takes priority over sysctl net.inet.ip.icmpreply calls.

 Changes introduced in version 4.0.3